svraj/recipe-finder/README.md

 recipes json

-Array of recipes with format specified as below name : String ingredients[] item : String amount : int unit : enum
+Array of recipes with format specified as below

+name : String

+ingredients[]
+--item : String
+--amount : int
+--unit : enum

 Notes:
 An ingredient that is past its use-by date will not be used for cooking.
-If more than one recipe is found, then preference will be given to the recipe with the closest use-by item If no recipe is found, the program will display “Order Takeout” Program is all-inclusive with a run script
+If more than one recipe is found, then preference will be given to the recipe with the closest use-by item If no recipe is found, the program will display “Order Takeout”.

+Program is all-inclusive with a 'launch-recipe-finder' script.
+This script launches the program in an Embedded Jetty Server.
+By Default Port 8002 is used.
+(Change PORT_NUMBER field in RecipeFinderLauncher.java if needed)

 To Build:
 run mvn:clean install from project directory